 (d) for all other purposes, the change is taken to have occurred on the day it actually occurred.

-18. Limits on insurance cover — health conditions
+18. Health conditions, imposition of etc.

 (1) The Board may require a Gold State Super Member to provide medical information when —

 (a) the Member first becomes a Gold State Super Member; or